 Electronic versions of outline box lists for some collections, not currently appearing on the catalogue, are also available for you to search.

-The University Archive contains numerous images of events and occasions relating to its history and that of its predecessors.
+The University Archive contains numerous images of events and occasions relating to our history and that of our predecessors.
 While these will, in time, be added to our online catalogue, many can currently be viewed on The University of Northampton archive Flickr stream.

 Due to the lack of proper storage facilities and the cost of creating such a facility at the University, the decision has been taken to deposit our collection of video material with the Media Archive for Central England (MACE).

-The University welcomes donations of new material that relates to the history of the University and its predecessor institutions or to the activities of its staff and students.
+We welcome donations of new material relating to the history of the University and its predecessor institutions or to the activities of its staff and students.